Orelsaada/YouTube-Subpals-bot/README.md

 ************************************************************************

-At Main.py there are 4 things you need to insert in the appropriate places:
+At Main.py there are 5 things you need to insert in the appropriate places:
+1) Webdriver path
-1) Your channel ID.
+2) Your channel ID.
-2) Your channel password.
+3) Your channel password.
-3) Your email.
+4) Your email.
-4) Your email password.
+5) Your email password.

 Then you can run and enjoy with your new subscribers!